 Have you ever seen Lapland in spring?
 Well we have quite a few times, so you can trust us when we say that it's well worth a visit.

-Norway is a real-life utopa for any lover of the great outdoors.
+Norway is a real-life utopia for any lover of the great outdoors.
 Dotted off the edge of Norway's north west coast, the stunning Vesteralen and Lofoten archipelagos are one of the best-kept secrets in the Arctic region.
-Travellers keen to immerse themselves in staggeringly beautiful scenery and enjoy a lifestyle that puts the emphasis on connecting with nature need look no further - here near-vertical mountains errupt from deep fjords and glassy waters reflect the norhtern lights.
+Travellers keen to immerse themselves in staggeringly beautiful scenery and enjoy a lifestyle that puts the emphasis on connecting with nature need look no further - here near-vertical mountains erupt from deep fjords and glassy waters reflect the northern lights.
 Kept warm by the gulf stream, rare winter fly-drives are possible in March.

 Finland’s northernmost province of Lapland is an Arctic playground where the resident reindeers outnumber the people.
-Family memories are made here - staying in an ice hotel, mushing through the snow on a traditional dog sled or dashing through the glittering landscape on a snowmobile safari.
+Family memories are made here - staying in a glass igloo, mushing through the snow on a traditional dog sled or dashing through the glittering landscape on a snowmobile safari.
 With a winter that lasts around 200 days, the northern lights can be seen painting ribbons of colour across the sky from late August until mid-April.
 Lapland is cheaper and less crowded in March, but the lights are still visible and snow still coats the ground.